kimberlyannemarco/document-flashcards/README.md

-git status# QuizBot: PDF → AI Flashcards
+# QuizBot: PDF → AI Flashcards

 QuizBot is a prototype web application that explores how AI could enhance learning workflows by allowing users to upload a PDF and study generated flashcards through an interactive interface.